cellrebel/CellRebelSDK/README.md

 ```

 - Call **after location permission dialog** (first launch)
-- Then call in **MainActivity.onCreate()** (subsequent launches) or **MainActivity.onresume()** if your maint activity is not created every time the app is launched.
+- Then call in **MainActivity.onStart()** (subsequent launches).
 We give you a control over when our SDK can run, please make sure that `startMeasuring` is called at least once on every application launch.
 Feel free to place this call in other activities if that makes more sense to start our SDK from there instead.
 - No data is collected until this is called
 - Calling `startMeasuring` multiple times will not trigger multiple measurements and is safe to do.
 We have our internal mechanism that prevents measurements from running in parallel or too often.